reactioncommerce/docs/docs/products.md

 ### Creating products

-in order to create products we need to call the mutation `createProduct` , you can create a base product with no variants. the parameter `shouldCreateFirstVariant`  in the `CreateProductInput` field can help create a first placeholder variant with the product creation.
+in order to create products we need to call the mutation `createProduct` to create a base product with no variants. the parameter `shouldCreateFirstVariant`  in the `CreateProductInput` field can help create a first placeholder variant with the product creation.

 ### Creating Variants